 At the same time, trust and influence grow among family, friends, classmates, colleagues and even strangers.
 No longer is the ‘top down’ influence of elites, authorities and institutions a given.
 That is why Parent Guides are so important in creating trust, credibility and confidence in families.

-Each book has made its mark and been distributed by schools to their parents.
+Each resource has made its mark and been distributed by schools to their parents.
 After securing not-for-profit recognition over the past year, Parent Guides will create further guides: Gaming and Gambling 101, Resilience 101 and Money 101.

 Feedback has been positive and affirming from parents, teachers, academics and health professionals.
-As momentum builds, Parent Guides will produce evidence to show how valuable our books are to the health and well-being of our community.
+As momentum builds, Parent Guides will produce evidence to show how valuable our resources are to the health and well-being of our community.

 Strong ethics drive our passion to develop and create content that is transparent, trustworthy and relevant.
 Talented, like-minded researchers, editors, experts and case studies create evidence-based guides with the latest information.